CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 The next link is to the :ref:`Registrations page <registrations>`.
 This page lists all registrations of the viewed project.

-The next link is to the :ref:`Forks page <forks>`.
-This page lists all the forks of the viewed project.

 The next link is to the :ref:`Contributors page <contributors>`.
 This page lists the project's contributors and allows the user to create
 :ref:`view-only links <view-only>`.
 This page is not visible to non-contributors.

+The next link is to the :ref:`Add-ons page <add-ons`.
+This pages lists the third-party services supported by the OSF that users can connect to from their project.

 The final link is to the :ref:`Settings page <project-settings>`.
 This page allows admins to configure the project.
 This page is not visible to non-contributors.